auth0/docs/articles/product-lifecycle/migration/guides/migration-oauthro-oauthtoken.md

   - secure-an-api
   - migrate
 ---
-# Migration Guide for Resource Owner Password Credentials Exchange
+# Migration Guide: Resource Owner Password Credentials Exchange

 Support for Resource Owner Password was added to [oauth/token](/api/authentication#authorization-code).
 Usage of the [oauth/ro](/api/authentication#resource-owner) endpoint was deprecated on July 08, 2017.

-## Does this affect me ?
+## Are you affected?

 This guide is for users who use the resource owner password credentials exchange, and call /oauth/ro directly, without the use of any Auth0 libraries or SDKs.
 The major Auth0 libraries such as <dfn data-key="lock">[Lock](/libraries/lock)</dfn> or [Auth0.js](/libraries/auth0js) have already been updated to stop using /oauth/ro internally.
 If you use the `lock-passwordless` library, you can now use [Passwordless Mode](/libraries/lock/v11#passwordless) in Lock v11 instead.